erica-batra/erica-batra/README.md

 **Security Guardrails for DevOps**
 Shift-left security, automated policy checks, developer-friendly controls that actually get used.

+## Side Notes (Things I Wish I Knew Earlier)

+**Most security problems are boring.** It's usually the same handful of misconfigs, just in different clothing.
+The hard part is keeping the fixes in place when people are busy.

+**People over-trust automation.** CI/CD checks are great but they only cover what you tell them to check.
+The gaps are where incidents live.

+**"Temporary" permissions tend to become permanent.** I now treat every temporary exception like it will never be removed unless you force it.

 ## My Security Research

 I keep a separate research repo where I experiment with different security concepts: